 - income tax considerations.

-These factors will determine which investment method and business structure are best suited to your business, for example:
+These factors determine which investment method and business structure are best for your business, for example:

 - a branch or subsidiary of a foreign registered or external company;

 - a company – either a local private or public company;